dmlc/minpy/docs/tutorial/rnn_tutorial/rnn_tutorial.rst

 ----

 LSTM was introduced by Hochreiter and Schmidhuber.
 It adds more gates to control the process of forgetting and remembering.
-It is also quite easy to implement in MinPy:
+LSTM is also quite easy to implement in MinPy like vanilla RNN:

 .. literalinclude:: lstm.py
   :language: python